What the Board Actually Assesses

 🗞️

-254 Live Interview Questions — Updated as New Editorials Are Added
+Live Interview Questions — the 150 Most Recent, Updated as New Editorials Are Added

 Every editorial on Ujiyari has an interview angle question written by the editor.
 These are the exact type of opinion questions the UPSC board asks about current issues.
-Read the editorial, prepare your view using the PAIL framework, and you're ready for that topic.
+The latest 150 appear below, newest first; older questions live on their editorial pages.
+Read the editorial, prepare your view using the PAIL framework, and you’re ready for that topic.

 💬